-If an employee feels s/he has a grievance, the employee shall first discuss the matter in good faith with the administrator in an effort to resolve the matter informally.
-This discussion shall take place within 20 duty days after the employee knew, or should have known, of the incident which is the basis of the potential grievance.
+If an employee feels s/he has a grievance, the employee shall first meet and discuss the matter in good faith with the administrator in an effort to resolve the matter informally.
+The employee may have representation by the site association representative or his/her designee.
+The request for the discussions shall take place within twenty (20) duty days after the employee knew, or should have known, of the incident which is the basis of the potential grievance.
+The discussion shall take place within six (6) duty days.

 In the discussion, the employee shall advise the administrator of the particular section(s) of the Contract the employee believes was (were) violated, and how they allegedly were violated.
-The administrator shall respond within six workdays of the meeting, and include an explanation as to why the administrator believes the contract was not violated.
+The employee may also present a solution.
+Verbal dialogue is encouraged and may continue over the next six (6) duty days, a resolution must be presented and agreed upon or the employee shall receive an explanation as to why the administrator believes the contract was not violated.
+Any resolution shall not violate the contract and shall be reduced to writing by the site association representation and signed by the administration.

+2. Step II: Written Grievance

+Failure to reach an agreement or failure to respond in six (6) duty days will automatically move the grievance to Step III.
+The grievance form shall be obtained by the employee from the Association office.
+Changes to the grievance form shall be mutually agreed to by the parties.

-If the above action does not resolve the matter satisfactorily, the employee may file a written grievance within ten duty days following the administrator's response.
-The written grievance shall contain a concise statement of the facts upon which the grievance is based, a reference to the specific section(s) of the Contract allegedly violated, and an explanation as to how the employee believes each cited section was violated.
-The grievance shall be filed with the administrator and copies shall be sent to the Employee Relations Department and the Association.
-A response shall be provided by the administrator, in writing, within six duty days from receipt.
+If the discussion above does not resolve the issue satisfactorily, the employee may file a written grievance within ten (10) duty days following the employee's receipt of the administrator's response.
+The written grievance shall be presented by the employee during a meeting with the administrator.

+The written grievance shall contain:

+- Specific date of alleged violation - Date of Step I meeting - A concise statement of the facts upon which the grievance is based - A reference to the specific section(s) of the Contract allegedly violated - An explanation as to how the employee believes each cited section was violated - A suggested remedy by the employee.

+Copies of the grievance shall be sent to the Employee Relations Department and the Association.
+A response shall be provided by the administrator, in writing, within six (6) duty days from receipt.

+3. Step III: District Level Hearing

-If the employee is not satisfied with the disposition of the grievance by the administrator, s/he may appeal the grievance to the Superintendent/designee.
-Such appeal shall be made within six duty days of the administrator's response, and include the scheduling of a meeting in an effort to resolve the dispute.
-The meeting shall include the grievant, his/her representative if requested by the grievant and a member of the Employee Relations Department.
-At this step, both parties shall present any evidence to substantiate their positions in the matter.
-Within six duty days of the meeting, the Superintendent/designee shall respond to the grievance.
+If the grievant is not satisfied with the disposition of the grievance by the administrator, s/he may appeal the grievance to the Superintendent/designee.
+Such appeal shall be made within six (6) duty days of the receipt of the administrator's response, and include the scheduling of a meeting in an effort to resolve the dispute.
+The meeting shall take place within then (10) duty days of filing and shall include the grievant, his/her representative if requested by the grievant and a member of the Employee Relations Department.
+Dialogue is encouraged to reach resolution prior to the meeting and both parties shall present any evidence to substantiate their positions in the matter.
+Within ten (10) duty days of the meeting, the Superintendent/designee shall respond to the grievance in writing.